Find execution drag before AI makes it more expensive.

 Create a sequence leaders can use

-Turn diagnosis into a practical roadmap with priorities, dependencies, and next steps that match business reality.
+Turn diagnosis into a practical roadmap with priorities, dependencies, ownership, and next steps that match business reality.

 We do not just advise on execution systems.
 We build and use one.